Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Background

-An \textit{adversarial attack} is a slightly deformed data point that results in an undesired or unpredictable performance of a model \citep{goodfellow2014explaining}.
-In this work, we focus on the attacks that are constructed as an additive perturbation of the real data point $\rvx^r$ (which we will refer to as \textit{reference}):
+An \textit{adversarial attack} is a slightly deformed data point that results in an undesired or unpredictable performance of a model \cite{goodfellow2014explaining}.
+In this work, we focus on the attacks that are constructed as an additive perturbation of the real data point $\rvx^r$ (which we will refer to as \textit{reference}), namely:

-$\delta$ is a radius of the attack.
-The additive perturbation $\varepsilon$ is chosen so that the attacked point does not differ from the reference point too much.
+where $\delta$ is the radius of the attack.
+The additive perturbation $\varepsilon$ is chosen in such a way that the attacked point does not differ from the reference point too much in a sense of a given similarity measure.
 It is a solution to an optimization problem solved by the attacker.
 The optimization problem could be formulated in various manners by optimizing different objectives and by having specific constraints and/or assumptions.

 \paragraph{Attack construction} Let $f(x)$ be part of the model available to the attacker.
-In the case of VAE, this, for example, may be an encoder network or encoder with the downstream classifier in the latent space.
-The attacker uses a distance metric $\Delta$ to learn an additive perturbation to a reference point.
+In the case of VAEs, this, for example, may be an encoder network or an encoder with the downstream classifier in the latent space.
+The attacker uses a similarity measure $\Delta$ to learn an additive perturbation to a reference point.
 We consider two settings: \textit{unsupervised} and \textit{supervised}.
 In the former case, the perturbation is supposed to incur the largest possible change in $f$:

 The latter setting requires a \textit{target point} $\rvx^t$.
-The perturbation attempts to match output for the target and the attacked points, namely:
+The perturbation attempts to match the output for the target and the attacked points, namely:

 There are different ways to select $f$ and $\Delta$ in the literature.
 Furthermore, different $L_p$-norms can be used to restrict the radius of the attack.
-Table \ref{tab:attack_variation} summarizes recent works on adversarial attacks on VAE.
+Table \ref{tab:attack_variation} summarizes recent work on the topic.

 In this work, we focus on attacking the encoder and the downstream classification task using unsupervised adversarial attacks.
 In the former, we maximize the symmetric KL-divergence to get the point with the most unexpected latent code and, therefore, the reconstruction.
 In the latter, the latent code is passed to a classifier.
 The attack is trained to change the class of the point by maximizing the cross-entropy loss.
-However, the defence strategy that we propose in the next section is not limited to these setups since it is agnostic to how the attack was trained.
+However, the method we propose in Section \ref{sec:defence} is not limited to these setups since it is agnostic to how the attack was trained.

 \paragraph{Robustness measures} To measure the robustness of the VAE as well as the success of the proposed defence strategy, we focus on two metrics: $\mathrm{MSSSIM}$ and Adversarial accuracy.